Filip Padniewski

 Filip Padniewski (1510–1572) was a Polish orator and clergyman.
 He was Bishop of Przemyśl (1559) and Bishop of Kraków (1560-1572).

-Filip Padniewski was born in 1510 to Wojciech and Małgorzata of Żerniki, castellan of Kalisz.
+Filip Padniewski was born in 1510 in Skórki to Wojciech and Małgorzata of Żerniki, castellan of Kalisz.

 Padniewski was heavily involved with the Union of Lublin and engaged in debate around the issues.
 He took certain staunch stances regarding the nature of the union, arguing that the union could only be mutually broken by the parties, Poland and Lithuania.

 Padniewski was also a patron of poet Jan Kochanowski.

 Sculptor Jan Michalowicz carved Padniewski's tomb.

 Legacy

 Padniewski appears in Union of Lublin, a painting by Jan Matejko.